 ‘Advance care planning is a series of steps you can take to help you plan for your future health care’ (Advance Care Planning Australia).

-Advance care planning is a process of planning for your healthcare, for a time when you cannot make or communicate your decisions.
+Advance care planning is a process of planning for a time when you cannot make or communicate your decisions.

 Importantly, advance care planning is not just for people who know they are nearing the end of their life.
 It is something we can all do now to plan for the future.

-Advance care planning can be approached under the following three steps (A-C-P)
+Advance care planning can be implemented using the following three-step (A-C-P) approach:

 2. Chat and communicate